stardazed/sd-zlib/README.md

 embedding use cases.

 `dictionary`: BufferSource (default: `undefined`)<br>
-Provide an optional precalculated lookup dictionary for zlib container files that were compressed with the same dictionary. (advanced use case)
+Provide an optional precalculated lookup dictionary for deflate format sources that were compressed with the same dictionary. (advanced use case)

 ```js
 import { Inflater, mergeBuffers } from "@stardazed/zlib";